J-O-H-N-P-A-U-L/guzzolene/pages/atari-lynx/index.md

 Now you will have an Atari Lynx game compiler that works on OSX

 <h2>Atari Lynx Boilerplate</h2>
-I'm working on converting a couple of open source Atari Lynx projects for use as boilerplates that I will post up here as soon as I have these available.
+I'm working on converting a couple of open source Atari Lynx projects for use as a boilerplate that I will post up here as soon as I have these available.
 The boilerplate will contain a complete project with makefile  to generate a .lnx file.  these will also become the base of my next project .

 Also I'm currently using Handy SDL as my emulator for my Atari Lynx ROMS.